Mixing Fronts in Smooth Chaotic Flows: Theory

-The left hand side is the transport of scalar variance through advective and dispersive fluxes while the right-hand side is the dissipation and production of scalar variance due to molecular diffusion and dispersive motion respectively.
-As shown by Eq.\eqref{eq:variance}, the production of scalar variance is caused by large-scale dispersive fluxes arising from gradients in the mean concentration $\bar{c}$, which bring unmixed fluid patches in contact with each other.
+where it is assumed that $\overline{\boldsymbol{u}c'^2}$ follows a Fickian macroscale flux ($- D\nabla\sigma^2_c$) and that $\overline{f}$ is negligible compared to the magnitude of microscale fluctuations.
+The left hand side of Eq.~\eqref{eq:variance} expresses the transport of scalar variance through advective, diffusive and dispersive fluxes while the right-hand side expresses the dissipation and production of scalar variance due to molecular diffusion and dispersive motion respectively.
+The production of scalar variance is caused by large-scale dispersive fluxes arising from gradients in the mean concentration $\bar{c}$, which bring unmixed fluid patches in contact with each other.
 In contrast, the destruction of the scalar variance results from microscale diffusive fluxes.
-Dimensional arguments imply that dissipation can be expressed as

-where $s_m$ is a concentration microscale~\citep{kapoor1998concentration} characteristic of the microscale mixing process.
-Providing an expression for $s_m$ is the main closure problem.
-Two limiting scenarios can be distinguished depending on the presence of a large-scale forcing process.
-The first is the decaying scenario where the scalar homogeneizes according to \eqref{eq:ADE}, in the absence of any source or boundary conditions.
-In that case, there is no production of scalar variance and assuming negligible transport,

-i.e., an exponential decay of scalar variance.
-The second case arises in the presence of a mean scalar gradient, for instance in a mixing front which is slowly evolving compared to the microscale agitation process.
-In this case, the left-hand side of Eq.~\eqref{eq:variance} can be neglected, and there is equilibrium between dissipation and production terms.
-The scalar variance reaches a steady-state with

-Large scale concentration gradients spontaneously develop in unbounded mixing domains, due to dispersive effects (Eq.~\eqref{eq:dispersion}).
-Thus, the second scenario is the most general and so is considered herein.
-Since the minimum scale of fluctuations in chaotic flows is fixed on the Batchelor scale, we may first argue that

-Inserting this closure in Eq.~\eqref{eq:microscale} leads to $\sigma^2_c=D(\nabla\bar{c})^2/\gamma$, independent of $\kappa$.
-In contrast, numerical simulations~\citep{haynes2005controls} generally show a weak dependence on $\kappa$, suggesting that a closure based on the Batchelor scale only is not satisfactory.
-In the following, we show instead that the transfer of energy from large to small scales globally controls the amount of scalar variance residing in mixing fronts.
+This term is not closed because it relies on sub-scale statistics of the scalar field.
+Here, we aim at providing a physically-based closure for microscale scalar dissipation in the case of a freely dispersing front mixed by a smooth chaotic flow.